-The TSANZ document Organ Transplantation from Deceased Donors: Consensus Statement on Eligibility Criteria and Allocation Protocols was released in version 1.1 in June 2011, version 1.2 in May 2012, and version 1.3 in January 2014; version 1.4 was released in April 2015.
-The current document (Clinical Guidelines for Organ Transplantation from Deceased Donors) replaces the previous Consensus Statement, and was developed by the TSANZ Advisory Committees with written feedback sought through a targeted consultation process (see Appendix B).
-Version 1.0 of the Clinical Guidelines was released in April 2016, with updates released in May 2017 (version 1.1), and December 2018 (version 1.2).
-The current document, Version 1.3, updates and replaces all prior versions of the Clinical Guidelines.
+The TSANZ document Organ Transplantation from Deceased Donors: Consensus Statement on Eligibility Criteria and Allocation Protocols was released in version 1.1 in June 2011.
+The current document (Clinical Guidelines for Organ Transplantation from Deceased Donors) replaces the previous Consensus Statement and was developed by the TSANZ Advisory Committees with written feedback sought through a targeted consultation process (see Appendix B).
+Version 1.0 of the Clinical Guidelines was released in April 2016.
+The current document, Version 1.7, updates and replaces all prior versions of the Clinical Guidelines.

-Central to the eligibility criteria and allocation protocols described in this document are the following ethical principles, which are embodied in the National Health and Medical Research Council (NHMRC) publication Ethical Guidelines for Organ Transplantation from Deceased Donors (the Ethical Guidelines):1
+Central to the eligibility criteria and allocation protocols described in this document are the following ethical principles, which are embodied in the National Health and Medical Research Council (NHMRC) publication Ethical Guidelines for Organ Transplantation from Deceased Donors (the Ethical Guidelines):

 - 1. Decision-making regarding allocation must involve explicit evaluation of the risk and benefits to the potential recipient as well as the need to ensure the appropriate use of scarce health resources. - 2.
-There must be no unlawful or unreasonable discrimination against potential recipients on the basis of: - · Race, religious belief, gender, marital status, sexual orientation, social or other status, disability or age - The need for a transplant arising from the medical consequences of past lifestyle - Capacity to pay for treatment - Location of residence (e.g. remote, rural, regional or metropolitan) - Previous refusal of an offer of an organ for transplantation - Refusal to participate in research. - 3.
-Decisions regarding eligibility and allocation will take into account the following ethically relevant factors: - Relative urgency of need - Medical factors which affect likelihood of success (e.g. comorbidities, tissue matching) - Relative severity of illness and disability - Relative length of time on the waiting list - Likelihood that the recipient will be able to comply with the necessary ongoing treatment after transplantation.
+There must be no unlawful or unreasonable discrimination against potential recipients on the basis of: - Race, religious belief, gender, marital status, sexual orientation, social or other status, disability or age - The need for a transplant arising from the medical consequences of past lifestyle - · Capacity to pay for treatment - Location of residence (e.g. remote, rural, regional or metropolitan) - Previous refusal of an offer of an organ for transplantation - Refusal to participate in research. - 3.
+Decisions regarding eligibility and allocation will take into account the following ethically relevant factors: - Relative urgency of need - · Medical factors which affect likelihood of success (e.g. comorbidities, tissue matching) - Relative severity of illness and disability - Relative length of time on the waiting list - Likelihood that the recipient will be able to comply with the necessary ongoing treatment after transplantation.